Strathclyde science student looking through microscope

 The Critical Reading and Applied Academic Writing Skills module aims to develop Pre-Master’s students’ critical reading skills and allow them to identify and comply with the norms of academic writing in their own written work.
 It complements the Academic English Skills module and supports elements taught as part of Research Methods.

-This course aims at introducing essential mathematical techniques for the Engineering and Science students aiming to start their Masters degrees at the University of Strathclyde.
-It is specifically designed towards students not familiar with mathematical thinking and oriented mostly on hands-on manipulations and calculus.
-The class covers basic mathematical methods for engineers and scientist including: linear algebra, differentiation and integration, ordinary and partial differential equations, Laplace and Fourier transforms.
+This course is intended for teaching essential mathematical techniques to engineering and science students aiming to start their postgraduate degrees at the University of Strathclyde.
+It is specifically aimed towards students not familiar with mathematical thinking and oriented mostly at hands-on manipulations and calculus.
+The class covers basic mathematical methods for engineers and scientists including: linear algebra, differentiation and integration, ordinary and partial differential equations, Laplace transforms and Fourier series.

 Personal awareness, communication and employability skills is a module which seeks to familiarise students with the importance of reflection to develop awareness of the student’s own skills and abilities, increase recognition of strengths and weaknesses, and build on communication and ultimately enhance employability with an additional focus on management and transferable skills.